Text to Speech Button

 7. Dhyana (Your Devotion To Connecting With, And Experiencing, Your Highest Expression): Meditation.
 Commitment to creating connection with your Divine aspects/expressions through mental clarity.

-8. Samadhi (Your Connection With And Full Embodiment of Your Highest Expression): Union with your Divine aspects/expressions through the pure experience of being.
+8. Samadhi (Your Connection With And Full Embodiment of Your Highest Expression): Making space for Union with your Divine aspects/expressions through a pure state-of-being.

 *For more detailed overviews and explorations of these generic summaries, please search through this site.